jruns/wp-utilities/README.md

 # wp-utilities
-WP Performance Utilities plugin to improve the performance of a WordPress website.
+WP Performance Utilities is a WordPress plugin to improve the performance of a WordPress website.

 ## Available Utilities